Coleman Mine

 The Coleman Mine is an underground nickel and copper mine operated by Vale 45 km northwest of Sudbury, Ontario, Canada.
-It is the flagship mine of Vale's Sudbury operation.
+It was the flagship mine of Vale's Sudbury operation.
 The mine recently implemented the use of electric haul vehicles and installed an underground 4G LTE network.

 The mine is operated by a staff of 545 workers.

 Ore is transported by rail or by truck for processing at Clarabelle Mill.